Isaiah Stewart, Nazhiah Carter lead UW Huskies to another lopsided exhibition win in Italy

 The Huskies employed a zone defense for most of the second half and was up 62-30 heading into the fourth.

-In their first matchup, UW emptied the bench in the fourth and was outscored 16-12 in the final frame.
+In their first matchup, UW emptied the bench in the final frame and was outscored 16-12.

-This time, coach Mike Hopkins kept most of the reserves on the bench.
+This time, coach Mike Hopkins kept most of the reserves on the bench at the end.
 Led by 11 points from Stewart in the period, Washington dominated the Italian team 29-16 in the fourth.

 Stewart, who is projected to be a top-3 pick in next summer’s NBA draft, is wasting little time solidifying a role as one of UW’s top scoring options.
 On Thursday, he tallied 16 points and seven rebounds.

 The 10-day, four-game foreign tour gives Hopkins an opportunity to experiment with a new cast that has to fill several gaping holes on a team that finished 27-9 and won the Pac-12 regular-season title last season.
-Washington lost four starters and five of its top six scorers.
+Washington lost four starters and five of its top six scorers, including Pac-12 MVP Jalyen Nowell and national defensive player of the year Matisse Thybulle.

 Aside from Stewart, Tsohonis, a 6-3 freshman guard from Portland, was the most impressive of UW’s newcomers in Game 2 and looked at ease while coming off the bench to direct the offense.